adolfintel/TDF/README.md

 If a game doesn't work out of the box, before you even start troubleshooting, check [ProtonDB](https://www.protondb.com/) for known issues/fixes for this game.
 Solutions that work on Proton can easily be adapted to work in TDF.

 #### TDF won't start (Failed to load Wine)
-Wine depends on a lot of libraries, both 32 and 64 bit.
+Wine depends on a lot of libraries, TDF is built exclusively using 64-bit libraries, so multilib is not required.
 The easiest way to obtain these is to simply install Wine on your system and then removing it.
-* Install missing 32-bit libraries
-    * For Arch-based distros see here: [Enabling multilib](https://wiki.archlinux.org/title/Official_repositories#Enabling_multilib) (not required for Manjaro)
-    * For Debian-based distros:
-        ```
-        sudo dpkg --add-architecture i386
-        sudo apt-get update
-        ```
-* If it still doesn't work, install missing libraries by installing Wine and then removing it
     * For Arch-based distros:
         ```
         sudo pacman -S wine